Simon-Po/hackattick/WebSocket_chit_chat/websocketcc/README.md

 The helper is a lightweight GenServer (`ResSender`).
 Once it receives the secret it posts the result back to Hackattic's `/solve` endpoint, again using `Req`, and prints the JSON response so I can confirm that the submission landed.

-Thisfetch token, run the WebSocket timing loop, then report the answer—covers the entire handshake required by the challenge, so kicking off `Websocketcc.start/0` completes the exercise end to end.
+Thisfetch token, run the WebSocket timing loop, then report the answer,covers the entire handshake required by the challenge, so kicking off `Websocketcc.start/0` completes the exercise end to end.

 Beam is the perfect plattform for a Challenge like this the ease of using Elixir keeps suprising me.